 The aim of this program is to provide postdoctoral associates at CUNY support for presenting scholarly activities at national or international conferences.

-To accommodate different conference schedules, we will have two deadlines for applications for travel in 2013 (Round A for January 1 through June 30/ Round B for July 1 through Dec 31).
-Proposals for Round B can be submitted starting from May 10th with funding decisions made by mid to late June 2013.
+To accommodate different conference schedules, we will have two deadlines for applications for travel in 2014 (Round A for January 1 through June 30/ Round B for July 1 through Dec 31).

 Each postdoc may only submit one proposal per calendar year.